Every year our Spring Garden Festival has a theme. Our 2020 theme is focusing on celebrating the 30 th anniversary of the show.

 Arts and Crafts

 Over 50 booths contain a wide variety of nature inspired handmade products that can be used to beautify you home, garden or person.
 Stained glass, turned bowls, tee shirts, incense, soaps, and weathervanes are among the many items available from the Arts and Crafts booths.

 Several booths present original art inspired by nature.
 These items include paintings, photographs, quilts and blown glass.

 Information booths are set aside for local plant societies and environmental organizations to present their specialties and answer questions from visitors.
 The Camellia and Orchids Societies exhibit plants grown by their members and answer questions from visitors.
-Other clubs represented include those interested in koi, goldfish and water gardens, and pet rescue groups.
 There are booths staffed by members of environmental organizations with specialized information that can help answer almost any environmental question that might be raised.